LxiStandard/LxiStandard.github.io/testing-locally.md

     theme: just-the-docs
     #remote_theme: just-the-docs/just-the-docs
     ```

+  This is basically required because Ruby/Jekyll in unable to find the
+  theme from the *theme* keyword (the just-the-docs theme is not one
+  of the themes automatically provided by github).
+Future versions of
+  github pages (or Jekyll?) may change this.

+5. From Linux, run the script *scripts/buildLXI.sh*, this is the script run
+  by the github action.
+If you are not on Linux, you can directly invoke the
+  python scripts *scripts/buildSchemaPages.py* and/or
+  *scripts/buildSpecificationPages.py*.

-5. Run the server from the *site* subdirectory, using *bundle exec jekyll server*
+6. Run the server from the *site* subdirectory, using *bundle exec jekyll server*

 Above verified on Ubuntu 22, 2023-10-17 (JM).

 ## Using the scripts/serve.ps1 script

-This automates firing up the website, using a Docker container.
+This automates firing up the website inside a Docker container.

 However, it is a little more fragile and does require Docker.
-Worked on Windows last time I tried it (JM).
+Worked on Windows
+the last time I tried it (JM).